 So since I knew what I wanted, I had to really make sure I was going to do it the right way.
 I went with the same paint that I had gone with when I painted the original cabinets.
 Of course I wanted the same color and I wanted the same paint.
-So I chose my very dependable Benjamin Moore paint (simply white, satin finish) and in the Advance paint.
+So I chose my very dependable best paint for Kitchen Cabinets, Benjamin Moore (simply white, satin finish) and in the Advance paint.
 This is the paint that they recommend for kitchen cabinets.
 I chose the satin finish this time around instead of the semi-gloss.
 I originally did NOT want semi-gloss on my cabinets, but my husband and the guy at the Benjamin Moore store convinced me it was the best to clean up.
 Which they are right, but it’s too glossy for my taste…I mean you’re talking to a girl who would love everything in a flat finish.
 So I asked the man at the counter if the satin would still be easy to clean (with a little less sheen) and he said absolutely!
 So I was thrilled.
 I have to admit it’s wayyy better then the semi-gloss.

 So of course the paint was right, now for that paint brush.
 I usually buy cheap paint brushes because I hate thinking of spending so much money on a silly paint brush.
 Not to mention that most of my paint brushes end up getting ruined if I don’t clean them right or they end up sitting on top of the paint can too long while I am running around in the midst of a project.
 So this time around I knew how important it would be to invest a little more in a paint brush to make this a flawless project.